 First of all, it's important to understand that there are two R&D tax credit incentives:

 - the SME R&D tax credit scheme, which provides a benefit of up to 33p for every pound spent on qualifying costs;

 - RDEC (Research and Development Expenditure Credit), which is worth up to 10.5p for every pound spent on qualifying costs.

 They have different qualifying criteria, but where possible you would naturally seek out the more generous SME R&D tax credit.

-You will perhaps see why there has historically been some confusion over your eligibility for R&D tax credits when receiving grant funding.
-But by working with a specialist, you can strategically plan to put yourself in the best position to benefit from both grants and R&D tax credits.
+By working with a specialist, you can strategically plan to put yourself in the best position to benefit from both grants and R&D tax credits.
 It can make a huge difference to the total level of funding you may receive.